emmanuel-akpandara/Exploring-Forecasting/README.md

 ### Notebook 01, getting to know the data

-Before any modelling I just looked at the series.
-Plotted it raw, then decomposed it into trend, seasonal, and residual at both a weekly and a yearly period.
-The weekly cycle turned out to be a small fast wave and the yearly cycle a big slow one with clear Q4 spikes.

-I ran the Augmented Dickey Fuller test and watched the series go from non stationary to clearly stationary after first differencing.
-I also built two reusable evaluation utilities here, a single chronological holdout and a walk forward generator, because I knew I would need an honest way to score every model later.

-The day of week profile made the abstract concrete.
-Monday is the busiest day, Sunday the quietest.
-That is a real staffing and capacity decision falling straight out of the data.

 ### Notebook 02, classical baselines

-This is where I built things by hand.
-I coded Simple Exponential Smoothing from scratch first, just to feel what the smoothing parameter really does.
-Then I moved to Holt Winters with weekly seasonality and grid searched the additive versus multiplicative options for trend and season.

-Then came the part I did not expect.
-I ran `auto_arima`, the tool that is supposed to find the best ARIMA model for you, and it landed at roughly 22% MAPE.
-My own manually specified SARIMA, with explicit seasonal differencing at lag 7, came in around 9.8%.
-I refit the automated model's exact orders by hand to rule out a library bug, and it reproduced the bad result.
-So the gap was genuinely about model selection.
-The automated search had simply skipped seasonal differencing.

-That was the moment the whole exercise clicked for me.
-Understanding the data beats trusting the default.

 ### Notebook 03, Prophet and regressors

-Last I tried Meta's Prophet, a more flexible model that handles trend and multiple seasonalities for you.
-The baseline came in around 8% MAPE on the same 8 week holdout, the best result of the three notebooks.

-I also tested a hypothesis.
-If public holidays disrupt order patterns, adding a Belgian holiday calendar as a regressor should help.
-It did not.
-The model attached a meaningful effect to Armistice Day and basically nothing to the rest.
-A clean reminder that not every feature you can think of is a feature worth adding, and that testing the idea is better than assuming it.

 ## What I came away with